-The pair were quizzed about it alongside Gerrard on BT Sport on Saturday night, with all three suggesting the rivalry of the clubs they played for prevented the sort of squad harmony perhaps needed for the so-called Golden Generation to have achieved the success expected of them.
+The pair were quizzed about it alongside Gerrard on BT Sport earlier this season, with all three suggesting the rivalry of the clubs they played for prevented the sort of squad harmony perhaps needed for the so-called Golden Generation to have achieved the success expected of them.

 Gerrard said there was “more of a respect than a bond” among the players, adding: “When I spoke to other international players, Coutinho for example, they can’t wait to go away with Brazil.
 It’s the best 10 days of their season.

 “You didn’t really get that feeling with England.
 You looked forward to the games, but (not) everything else around the games.”

 — Football on BT Sport (@btsportfootball) November 25, 2017

 Gerrard, like Lampard, suggested having so many of England’s players in the same division worked against them.

 He said: “A lot of other nations have players playing all over the world and then they come back together and they don’t have that competition – every week we were at each other.”

 The question is, do the former England stars have a point?